sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-static-content/how-to-use-microcopy-editor/index.md

 selecting the length of a booking from a listing or entering their payment information into the checkout page.

-In Flex, the term microcopy refers to short written texts scattered around a dynamic page’s interface; button labels, error messages, and help texts are all examples.
+In TNS, the term microcopy refers to short written texts scattered around a dynamic page’s interface; button labels, error messages, and help texts are all examples.
 They are textual, brief (a sentence or two), and highly contextual.